 - Downer Ending: "Grenade".
 The narrator finds himself permanently trapped in an abusive relationship because as much as he hates her for it, he still can't bring himself to break up with his girlfriend and the music video implies that he tries to escape by killing himself.

-- Double Standard: Abuse, Female on Male: Heavily averted in "Grenade".
+- Double Standard: Abuse, Female on Male: Averted in "Grenade".

 - Drowning My Sorrows: "Liquor Store Blues".